When did you unschool?

 I had playgroups as a kid, and I participated in a few homeschool groups/classes/field trips.
 I loved them all.

 Since I was raised in a small town in Vermont, a sense of tight-knit community was unavoidable.
 I was fortunate to have a mixture of homeschooled/Montessori schooled/Waldorf schooled/public schooled/religious schooled/charter schooled friends all my life.
-I think that having access to all these different perspectives on education helped me form my views of the world growing up.
+I think that having access to all these different perspectives on education helped to form my views of the world.

 Who made the decision to unschool you?